Chlormaker, SmarterSpa, and MegaChlor:

 The ChlorMaker and SmarterSpa are rated for up to 1,000 gallons (most standard hot tubs and spas), and our MegaChlor is rated for up to 17,000 gallons (swim spas and small pools).

 Someone told me Ozone and/or UV treatment is all I need, is that true?

 Both Ozone and UV systems require the use of some kind of sanitizing agent like chlorine or bromine, i.e. chlorine generated by one of our systems.

 Those systems also tend to be expensive, but they will indeed help to lower the spa’s demand for chlorine, which will allow your chlorine generator to last longer.

-Our chlorine generators operate at 1,500-2,000 PPM (parts per million), which is nowhere near the concentration that would hurt your spa.
-For reference, the average human can taste salt starting at 5,000 PPM, which is over double what we use.
-Also, human tears tend to be at around 9,000 PPM, which is over quadruple.
+Our chlorine generators operate at 500-4,000 PPM (parts per million), depending on the unit, which is nowhere near the concentration that would hurt your spa.
+For reference, the average human can taste salt starting at 5,000 PPM.

 Corrosion is much more commonly caused by the calcium hardness of your water (200-250 PPM is recommended), and that comes from your water source, not the salt.
 If you are unsure, you can bring a sample of your water to your local pool or spa store, and they can help you balance your calcium levels.